QIWI-API/bill-payments-docs/bill-payments_en.html.md

 * User submits an order on the merchant’s website.

-* Merchant redirects the user to [Pay Form](#http) link to issue an invoice for the order and to make the user pay for it.
-Or [issues an invoice by API](#create) and redirects to the Pay Form.
+* Merchant redirects the user to [Payment Form](#http) link to issue an invoice for the order and to make the user pay for it.
+Or [issues an invoice by API](#create) and redirects to the Payment Form.

-* The user chooses the most convenient way to pay for the invoice on the Pay Form.
+* The user chooses the most convenient way to pay for the invoice on the Payment Form.
 By default, the optimal payment method is showed first.

 * The merchant's service receives [notification](#notification) once the invoice is successfully paid by the user.
 You need to configure notifications on your [Personal Page](https://kassa.qiwi.com).
 Notifications contain authorization parameters which merchant needs to verify on its server.